bohniti/autonomous_rc_car/README.md

 - Of course you need git to get the source
 - If you want to compile the report or the presentation by ur self u need a LaTex Compiler for your OS and maybe an IDE which makes things easier
 - If you want to compile, train and play with our Code you need a python working environment.
 We used Jupyter Notebooks.
 The requiered packeges you can see in the Notebooks itself.
+- For Prerequisites of our Project Hompage check the Website itself.
+There you willl find a detailed description of how to contribute changes to website.

 ### Run the Notebook